opencoweb/coweb/docs/tutorial/shopping.rst

 The :func:`define` call indicates this JavaScript module is in AMD format.
 Its first parameter, an array, indicates other modules and/or plain scripts to load. `coweb/main` refers to the main module of the |coweb api|.
 The second script is a cross-domain, CDN hosted version of Dojo 1.6 that you will use to construct the shopping list UI.
 Dojo does not yet support AMD in its cross-domain builds, so the RequireJS loader treats it as a plain JavaScript file.

 .. note:: This tutorial and the complete example use the CDN version of Dojo to limit the number of dependencies you must install.
-If you use Dojo 1.6 for your own applications, you should use a local, built copy of Dojo to improve your applicaiton's performance.
+If you use Dojo 1.6 for your own applications, you should use a local, built copy of Dojo to improve your application's performance.

 The :func:`dojo.ready` function registers a callback that will fire after the DOM finishes loading, all Dojo modules finish loading, and all declarative Dojo widgets in the DOM are instantiated.
 For the time being, the :func:`console.log` statement in the callback gives you something to check to ensure all of the dependencies are loading without error.